Filing for divorce in California doesn’t have to be difficult!

 How to File Divorce in California Without an Attorney

-A People’s Choice offers low-cost help to file divorce in California, from filing the Petition to the Final Judgment of Dissolution.
-Our 35 years experience, streamlined processes and information materials we provide covering how to file divorce in California make the divorce process both educational and stress free for our clients.
+A People’s Choice offers low-cost help to file divorce in California, from filing the petition to the final judgment of dissolution.
+The combination of our 40 years experience, streamlined processes, and informational materials make the divorce process both educational and stress-free for our clients.